chrissarmstrong/seeking-manifold/content/CLIP Guided Diffusion.md

 ---
 ## Update 2024-03-04

 I put this page together in late 2021 when text-to-image generation was in its infancy and I was blown away by what was happening.
-Now it feels really outdated, almost quaint, and I leave it here as a kind of signpost of how quickly this field has advanced.
+Now it feels really outdated, almost quaint, and I leave it here as a kind of signpost of how quickly this field has advanced, and a reminder of why I became motivated to dive into AI / ML.

 ## A Quick Intro